darcydjr/anvil/SOFTWARE_DEVELOPMENT_PLAN.md

 | 1 | Set Enabler Status "Implemented" |

 ### Exit Criteria Checklist
-- [ ] Implementation completed for all approved requirements in "Ready to Implement" state
+- [ ] Implementation completed for all approved requirements in "Ready for Implementation" state
-- [ ] Requirement Status updated from "Ready to Implement" → "Implemented"
+- [ ] Requirement Status updated from "Ready for Implementation" → "Implemented"
 - [ ] Unapproved or out-of-state requirements skipped
 - [ ] Enabler Status set to "Implemented"